Deseteral/lebkuchen-fm/README.md

 ### Backend service
 `/packages/service`\
-Node service with MongoDB storage that communicates with clients over WebSockets and REST endpoints.
+Core LebkuchenFM Node.js service with MongoDB storage that communicates with clients over WebSockets and REST endpoints.

 #### Configuration
 - `PORT` - port on which the service will be running (automatically injected by cloud providers)
 - `MONGODB_URI` - MongoDB connection string
 - `DATABASE_NAME` - MongoDB database name (optional, defaults to `lebkuchen-fm`)
 - `YOUTUBE_API_KEY` - YouTube Data API token
-- `SLACK_CHANNEL_ID` - ID of Slack's channel on which the application will respond
+- `SLACK_CHANNEL_ID` - ID of Slack's channel on which the application will respond (required if you use `/commands/slack` endpoint)
 - `COMMAND_PROMPT` - command prompt (optional, defaults to `/fm`)

 #### Event stream